txdat/notes/md-notes/engineering/design system/design data intensive applications/book/part 2. distributed data.md

 	- multi datacenter
 		- have a leader in each datacenter, and replicates each change to another datacenter leaders
 		- same data may be concurrently modified in 2 different datacenters, -> write conflicts occur, must be resolved
+		- advantages
+			- writes can be processed in local leader -> inter-datacenter network delay is hidden from user
+			- each datacenter operates independently from each others
+			- tolerates network problems between datacenters better
 ![[Pasted image 20240923112014.png | 600]]
 ![[Pasted image 20240924165001.png | 600]]